Lithiax/Lithiax/README.md

 I love creating games and shaders!
-Most of my work is not in github due to LFS limiatiions 💀.
+Most of my work is not in github due to LFS limitations 💀.
 Currently taking an interest in web development as well 🕷

 <!--